 Since this program has been adopted there has been no spread of the golden nematode to new New York state potato production areas.
 At stake here should the golden nematode become widespread and its distribution unknown, is not only the loss of markets for the potato and tomato industries of New York ($80 million annually), but also many agricultural commodities grown on or in soil, including many vegetables, turfgrass, nursery stock and potted plants.
 When combined with these other host crops, this would represent a market value in excess of $250 million.

 Both the dry bean and potato industries are facing increasing competition from other regions of the U.S. and also internationally.
 Given our Northeast location, it is a positive to be close to major markets, thus requiring less fuel in shipping.
 But it also means that we have a more harsh and shorter growing season than many other production locations.

 Growers in both industries need new varieties that are better adapted to our stressful growing environment, which includes extremes in temperature and rainfall, not to mention a larger complex of disease and insect problems.
 It is important to grow a quality crop of stable volume to maintain markets.

 Both industries service unprocessed markets (dry pack beans and bagged tubers) and processed products (dry beans are canned; potatoes are chipped).
 Both market segments require specific attributes that growers must consider in their management and marketing decisions.

 The dry bean and potato project has used as many varied resources as possible to develop programming and products to help both industries remain competitive.

-This is accomplished by many methods, including regional meetings, regional site-visits, and joint regional variety trials.
-New management guidelines need to be developed for the new varieties so that they can be more successfully adopted by industry.
+This is accomplished by many methods, including regional meetings, regional site visits, and joint regional variety trials.
+New management guidelines need to be developed for the new varieties so the industry can more successfully adopted them.
 At every development phase, industry is included in evaluations, including consumer acceptance.

 impact statement summary